aws-samples/serverless-patterns/step-function-callback-cdk-python/README.md

 }
 ```

-1. Note the value of the token field, we will use this to pass it as payload to our Lambda function.
+Note the value of the token field, we will use this to pass it as payload to our Lambda function.

-1. Execute the Lambda function to send the token to the Step Function:
+1. Execute the Lambda function with the token as payload:

 ```bash
 aws lambda invoke --function-name ENTER_YOUR_FUNCTION_NAME \